Solar Battery Rebate Victoria

 Additionally, the applicant should not have an existing solar energy storage solution in the same property listed in the rebate application.

 To be eligible for the Victorian solar battery rebate, the applicant’s combined household income should be less than $180,000 per year.
 The program was primarily meant to help low-income households to adopt green energy.
 Documentation from the Aussie tax office will be used to verify that you have met this requirement.

 Applicants to the Victorian solar battery rebate program must agree to receive further information from their DNSP regarding battery trials.
 These trials are meant to maximize the value you get from the battery solutions installed under the program.

 Lastly, you must indicate that you approve a safety inspection to be conducted on your property as required under the program.

 How Do I Apply for The Victorian Solar Battery Rebate?

+The solar battery rebate is a little different to the regular solar rebate.
 There are a few steps that need to be taken in order to claim to apply for and claim your rebate for solar battery storage in Victoria.